WHY DOES IT HAPPEN

 The Social-Ecological Model

 The Social-Ecological model of domestic violence is a comprehensive approach to understanding the influences of abuse, as well as the effects of prevention programs.
-The Social-Ecological Model attempts to understand the intricate exchange between the four levels – individual, relationship, community, and societal, and explain why some people are more likely to either experience or perpetrate abuse.
+The Social-Ecological Model attempts to understand the intricate exchange between the four levels – individual, relationship, community, and societal and explains why some people are more likely to either experience or perpetrate abuse.
 This model is based on the belief that there is not one single factor that explains domestic violence.

 Individual: The first level, individual, attempts to identify both biological and personal history factors that increase the likelihood of a person either experiencing or perpetrating violence.
-These factors can include age, education, income, history of alcohol and/or drug use, history of abuse, attitudes or beliefs that support violence, personal temperament, a lack of problem solving skills, and/or mental health issues such as personality disorders.
+These factors can include age, education, income, history of alcohol and/or drug use, history of abuse, attitudes or beliefs that support violence, personal temperament, a lack of problem-solving skills, and/or mental health issues such as personality disorders.
 At this level, prevention strategies are designed to educate and provide training in basic life skills, as well as promote healthy beliefs and behaviors that ultimately prevent abuse.

 Community: The third level, community, attempts to investigate a person’s settings: schools, neighborhoods, and workplaces, in which social relationships are fostered.
-The community level attempts to understand if and how these settings are, characteristically, associated with either becoming a victim of or perpetrating domestic violence.
+The community-level attempts to understand if and how these settings are, characteristically, associated with either becoming a victim of or perpetrating domestic violence.
 Such characteristics include population density, unemployment rates, the amount of poverty, and potential drug involvement.

 Societal: The fourth and final level, societal, attempts to examine the broad societal factors that create a climate in which domestic violence is either promoted or discouraged.
 These factors include both cultural and social norms, such as religion or widespread attitudes and/or beliefs, as well as the economic, educational, health, and social policies that create and maintain either economic or social discrepancies between groups within society.
 Some cultures, for example, believe in and teach dominance over women, and encourage violence as a means to resolve conflict.